DanielNStovell/DanielNStovell/README.md

 ---

 ### 👨‍💻 About Me:
-- 🧑‍🎓 I'm 15 and passionate about physics, math, and computer science.
+- 🧑‍🎓 I'm 15 and enjoy anything related to physics, math, and computer science.
 - 💻 I love working with data and physics-based equations.
 - 🐍 My main language is Python.